Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 So, is UPS or USPS cheaper?
 The answer is a hybrid approach.
 Smart shippers and small businesses use both.
 They leverage the strengths of each carrier to get the best price for every single package.

-• Use USPS for: Any package under 2 pounds, shipments going to P.O. boxes or military bases, and when you want predictable pricing without surprise fees.
+• Use USPS for: Any package under 2 pounds, shipments going to PO boxes or military bases, and when you want predictable pricing without surprise fees.

 Don’t guess which carrier is cheaper.
 Use a free shipping rate comparison tool to see the exact costs side by side and choose the best option every time.